theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/dataiku.md

 ## Requirements

-To use the {{ page.meta.title }} destination, the Xtract Universal Dataiku plugin for the Dataiku must be installed.
+To use the {{ page.meta.title }} destination, the Xtract Universal Dataiku plugin must be installed.
-Fetch the [xu-dataiku-plugin](https://github.com/theobald-software/xu-dataiku-plugin) from the gitHub repository.
+You can fetch the [xu-dataiku-plugin](https://github.com/theobald-software/xu-dataiku-plugin) from the gitHub repository.

 For information on how to install plugins in Dataiku, see [Dataiku Documentation: Installing plugins](https://doc.dataiku.com/dss/latest/plugins/installing.html).